govhackaustralia/govhack-tools/index.md

 > @TODO Links

-# Document @TODO
+# Document @TODOs
 * GovHack Toolkit or GovHack Guide?
+* Loot anything good in the last version that hasn't yet been pulled across
 * Does it make more sense as two separate documents: One a guide to the GovHack competition, one a list of resources?
 * Run it past some participants for input
 * Helen will also review for writing, consistency, and all of that good stuff
 * NationalMap, Mashery, and Socrata got junked - they belong on the Data page.
 * Is there a better place / pitch for the Data Scientist section?
 * The Web Application section got junked.
 Can advise about Bootstrap, Foundation, et al. somewhere else